matijakljajic/misuns/README.md

         - [x] Prikaz ruta do adrese pošiljke (`/courier/packages/1/route`)

 </details>

+Implementation is partially done in our case using Sveltekit and sqlite3.

 Final paper written in Serbian which encompasses all of the above can be found [here](https://github.com/matijakljajic/misuns/blob/main/MIS_tim33.pdf).